 Let’s look at an example of how scientific research was used to take the guesswork out of identifying the drivers of customer behavior in that difficult customer group mentioned earlier: gamblers who lose.
-Recently, the National Business Research Institute (NBRI) conducted an analysis on data collected from 50,000 customers of a gaming company.
+Recently, the National Business Research Institute (NBRI) conducted an analysis on data collected from over 50,000 customers of a gaming company.
 In the only analysis of its kind, NBRI identified the drivers that influence satisfaction and intent to return in two different types of casino customers: customers who lose while playing slots and pit customers who lose.

 There are so many factors that can potentially influence a casino customer’s experience that common sense leaves us completely in the dark when trying to determine the factors that make losing customers want to return to the casino.
 Utilizing scientific research however, the darkness quickly becomes light.

 In the study conducted by NBRI, it was discovered that for slot losers, both overall satisfaction and intent to return were driven by the customers’ perceptions of:

 - the casino as a fun and exciting place; and

 - the friendliness and helpfulness of the casino staff.